mikiprogrammer79/odin-recipes/README.md

 # odin-recipes
 The Odin Project HTML Foundations.
-Building a basic recipe website The website will consist of a main index.html page which will have links to a few recipes Skills for this project:
+Building a basic recipe website.
+The website will consist of a main index.html page which will have links to a few recipes Skills for this project:
 - Open a repository in Github and move the repository onto the local machine